harshadura/Ideamart-CAAS-Java-Sample/README.md

 >   type
         mvn clean install jetty:run

->   Web app will start serving on the defined port
+>   Web app will start serving on the defined port: 8085